 Featured Lesson Plans

-The instructor guide condenses each online unit and includes activity worksheets for student use.
-The toolkit offers engaging activities that can be done in class to reinforce important financial topics in less than 45 minutes.
+The activities toolkit offers engaging activities that can be done in class to reinforce important financial topics in less than 45 minutes.
 Important financial concepts and problem solving are woven into all of the program’s units and materials to help students apply their understanding of responsible money management across different contexts.

 1The National Governors Association Center for Best Practices and the Council of Chief State School Officers are the sole owners and developers of the Common Core State Standards. © Copyright 2010.
 National Governors Association Center for Best Practices and Council of Chief State School Officers.
 All rights reserved.

 2The National Association of State Administrators of Family and Consumer Sciences (NASAFACS) are the sole owners and developers of the Family and Consumer Sciences National Standards. © Copyright 2018.
 NASAFACS.
 All rights reserved.